GriffinDuck/Azure-Soc/README.md

 # Building a SOC + Honeynet in Azure (Live Traffic)
 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+The aim of this project was to create a more secure environment for a mini honeynet in Microsoft Azure by implementing access control rules and following NIST SP 800-53 guidelines.
+To achieve this goal, I integrated log sources from various resources into a Log Analytics workspace and used Microsoft Sentinel to set up alerts and create incidents based on the ingested logs.
+In the initial phase of the project, I measured security metrics in the insecure environment for 24 hours to establish a baseline.
+I then applied security controls to harden the environment and measured the metrics again for another 24 hours.
+The results were impressive, with a drastic reduction in the number of security events and incidents, demonstrating the effectiveness of the security measures in reducing the system's vulnerability to cyber-attacks.
+In the following sections, I will provide a detailed overview of the project's architecture, security controls, and the metrics used to evaluate the system's security posture.

 ## Metrics Gathered